mach-composer/mach-composer-cli/docs/src/tutorial/step-2-setup-ct.md

 !!! info "Optional"
-    This step is only necessary if you are going to use the commercetools integration in your MACH Composer stack
+    This step is only necessary if you are going to use the commercetools integration in your MACH composer stack

 ## Create an account / login